Best Supercars Under $200K: What Your Money Actually Gets You

 Ferrari 488 GTB / Spider — The Name, the Sound, the Legacy

 The 488 represents Ferrari’s twin-turbo V8 at its most polished.
 660 hp, 0–60 in 2.9 seconds, a 3.9L V8 that produces power with enough linearity to feel almost naturally aspirated.
-Used 488 GTBs: $170,000–230,000.
-Spiders command $10,000–20,000 premiums.
+Used 488 GTBs now benchmark around $227,500 on classic.com (May 2026), with most clean listings landing $240,000–$300,000; Spiders command $10,000–20,000 premiums.
+Note that the strongest examples push past the $200K threshold — the 488 is the car on this list most likely to require stretching the budget.

 What you’re actually getting: Ferrari.
 The badge, the history, the community, the experience of ownership within the most developed enthusiast ecosystem in the car world.
 Ferrari Club of America runs events nationwide.
 The resale market is deep and liquid.